 Apart from the mental and performance benefits of meditation, there are quite a few more benefits, backed by science.
 It appears that both our body and mind can benefit tremendously from this age-old practice.
 The scientific community has given meditation due importance as of now.
-We have listed below five major benefits from recent findings, and we are sure you will find them interesting.
+We have listed below six major benefits from recent findings, and we are sure you will find them interesting.

 1. Meditation reduces the risk of heart disease and stroke

 Experts believe that Meditation protects the heart from strokes and other cardiovascular diseases by counteracting the flight-or-fight reaction.
 Meditation also reduces the risk of heart disease by aiding in the cessation of smoking, alcoholism, and substance abuse, which predisposes one to heart diseases.